bacionejs/byte-armada/README.md

 <h3 id="pvp">🤝 How to Activate PvP Mode</h3>

 Only supported on Android Chrome and both players must be on the same LAN.

-To activate it:

-1. **Long-press** the intro screen.
-2. **Scan** each others phone
+Just long-press the into screen and scan each others phone.

 ---